-The courses has an interdisciplinary approach and is guided by the relationship between humans and products.
-The programme provides students the opportunity to use a variety of tools to quickly visualize ideas and concepts in order to develop their creativity in the design studio and through model workshops.
+Industrial design is about creating good ideas and making them look great.
+The courses on this programme have an interdisciplinary approach and are guided by the relationship between humans and products.
+The programme provides students with the opportunity to use a variety of tools to quickly visualise ideas and concepts in order to develop their creativity in the design studio and through model workshops.

-The Master's programme is made up of two tracks, each of them running during two semesters/one year.
+The Master's programme is made up of two tracks, each of them running for two semesters/one year.
 The first year you study the track "The Man and the Product" and you will learn more about design communications, business and ergonomics.
 The second year's track is called "The Company and the Environment", and you will then focus on sharp projects within the area of industrial design.

-On completion of the degree, you will be well prepared for work on industrial design projects, or as a consultant.
+Upon completion of the degree, you will be well prepared for work on industrial design projects, or as a consultant.
 If you are interested in a career in research contexts, the programme also provides a firm foundation for future research work.

 Tuition fees do NOT apply for EU/EEA citizens or exchange students

 (NB Preliminary list of courses)

-Design Communication 1 9 Credits
+Design Communication 1 9 credits

-Design Philosophy And Practice (Human Factors 1) 6 Credits
+Design Philosophy and Practice (Human Factors 1) 6 credits

-Materials And Design 6 Credits
+Materials and Design 6 credits

-Design Communication 2 9 Credits
+Design Communication 2 9 credits

-Ergonomics (Human Factors 2) 15 Credits
+Ergonomics (Human Factors 2) 15 credits

-Elective Course: Business And Economy 6 Credits
+Elective Course: Business And Economy 6 credits

-Elective Course: Mathematical Statistics 6 Credits
+Elective Course: Mathematical Statistics 6 credits

-Industrial Design Project 9Credits
+Industrial Design Project 9 credits

-Design Communication 3 6 Credits
+Design Communication 3 6 credits

-Industrial Placement 9 Credits
+Industrial Placement Course 9 credits

-Design And Emotion (Human Factors 3) 6 Credits
+Design and Emotion (Human Factors 3) 6 credits

-Final Thesis Work, Master 30 Credits
+Final Thesis Work, Master's 30 credits